 Do you agree with my choices?
 Have favorites of your own to list?
 Sound off below…

 Featured Image – La Belle et La Bete.
-Photo: DisCinaWant to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends!
+Photo: DisCinaIf you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.